 Joey: Someone you didn't make up.

-Raymond Chandler was an author of crime stories and novels.
+Raymond Chandler was an author of crime stories, novels and screenplays.

 Ross: Actually that's not true.
 In The Incredible Hulk, uh, number 72, Dr. Bruce Banner found ...
 You know, never mind.
 My girlfriend's a lesbian.